How to Create and Export SRT Captions in Premiere Pro

 The captions will then appear on the bottom timeline of the main popup window.
 You can adjust any of the captions if needed.

-Facebook will be a similar process as YouTube.
+Facebook will be similar to YouTube.
 First, you will need to upload your video to the platform.
-Select the video from the Video page once uploaded.
+Once uploaded, select the video from the Video page.

 CNfpEofcKRTv0oRx9L 0QnpIlKI1fCyQ5I0mOYg1wGfHR65C0WLOiRNk Tph6eqtVByFl65MbqpUR7EUkc0ca25eqNk7LYGp1vf2I4LuZhHC9vIWFDKT